cedar-ave/telligent-slack-integration/README.md

 # Telligent-Slack integration in an Azure Function
-> Sends notifications of activity in Telligent to Slack channels
+> An Azure Function that sends notifications of activity in Telligent to Slack

 ## Functions
 The parent Function (`telligent-slack`) contains two child functions: